MicrosoftDocs/customer-insights/ci-docs/audience-insights/manage-environments.md

 ## Delete an existing environment

-As an administrator, you can delete an environment you administer.
+As the owner of an environment, you can delete an environment you administer.

 1. Select the **Environment** picker in the header of the app.